solidity-labs-io/.github/profile/README.md

 The hardest part about smart contracts is verification.
 We can help your project with our testing services.

 Each system is different and requires different tools and methodology.
-We have expertise in Formal Verification, Fuzz, Unit, Integration and Invariant Testing to increase your projects' security.
+We have expertise in Formal Verification, Fuzz, Unit, Integration and Invariant Testing to increase your project's security.